 In this first article of a series called “Enough is Enough,” we’ll be looking at animal sacrifice in the Old Testament and how God never wanted it in the first place.

 The ancient Israelites had a barbaric and bizarre practice of killing animals and then burning their dead bodies.
 While many assume that God wanted animal sacrifices, a closer look at scripture reveals otherwise.

-All Ancient Near Eastern people, not just the Israelites, sacrificed animals as a way of appeasing the gods.
+All Ancient Near Eastern people, not just the Israelites, sacrificed animals to appease the gods.
 Animal sacrificed was practiced long before the Hebrews were even a people, much less had written the Scriptures.
-In light of the almost universal religious practice of sacrificing animals, it seems reasonable to assume that the Israelites had been sacrificing animals a long time before God ever began to instruct them.
+In light of the almost universal religious practice of sacrificing animals, it seems reasonable to assume that the Israelites had been sacrificing animals a long time before God ever began instructing them.
 In fact, the way some Old Testament authors refer to the sacrifice as producing “a pleasing aroma to God” reflects the cultural indebtedness of this practice, for we find this same phrase used by other people long before the Israelites (Exodus 29:25, 41; Leviticus 1:9, 13, 17).